deuill/mash/service/imager/README.md

 ## Image caching

-Imager caches processed images in both a local cache and a remote cache, using S3.
+Ico caches processed images in both a local cache and a remote cache, using S3.
 A rationale and description of caching strategies for each component is described below.

 ### Local cache